Heisdalu/Dracora/README.md

 # Dracora

-Dracora is data Visualization app with drag and drop functionality, an editor app, line, bar and other fun charts.
+Dracora is data Visualization app with pagination, drag and drop functionality, an editor app, line, bar and other fun charts.

 ## Table of contents